Basics In Statistics Question And Answers

 Sample Accidental Sampling:

-• It is not randomly obtained
+• Sampling is not randomly obtained

 Sample Advantage:

-It is inexpensive & less time-consuming
+Sample Accidental Sampling is inexpensive and less time-consuming

 Sample Purposive Sampling: